viega/hatrack/docs/sets.md

 One thing that's important to note is that our 'committment epoch' is not ever the same as the epoch in which the cell was allocated, nor is the it ever same as when the CAS completes.

-### Other mutation operations
+### The **add** operation

-The changes we make to **add** and **replace** should be fairly straightforward, given the semantics of the **put** operation.
-The only things worth noting is that the *add* operation does not ever help with committment; if it determines there is a record in the bucket that isn't a deletion record, it returns ⊥.
+The changes we make to **add** should be fairly straightforward, given the semantics of the **put** operation.

+There are some things worth noting:

+1. If add sees a non-deletion record, but the `HELP_REMOVE` bit was set, then the add function proceeds as if it is a **put** overwriting a **remove** function.

+2. The *add* operation will still help with write committments when there is a record below it that it is overwriting, but not if it determines the previous state of the bucket that it would be replacing isn't empty.
+In this case, the operation returns ⊥ and no committment help is given.

+3. If the *add* loses its compare-and-swap operation, any attempt to offer help failed (but will have been serviced by some other thread).
+In that case, the *add* is considered to have linearized behind whatever operation DID succeed, and we are responsible for retiring our own cell.

+Specifically, the CAS that linearizes our **add** operation either succeeds, or fails for one of the following reasons:

+- A migration, in which case the operation gets retired.
+- We were attempting to overwrite a deletion record, but some other thread managed to overwrite it for us.
+We linearize to the CAS that managed to re-insert over the deletion; an add would not be appropriate.
+- The `HELP_REMOVE` bit was set, and we were attempting to 'help' by adding ourselves, but some thread managed to 'help' and installed a deletion record.
+In this case, we again linearize ourself to immediately after the deletion.
+Note that we may not see a deletion record ourselves.
+If we're slow enough, we may have missed other operations on this bucket.
+- The `HELP_REMOVE` bit was set, and another thread succeeded in 'helping' by writing out a new insertion.
+In this case, we linearize ourselves BEFORE the concpeptual deletion, when an add would not have been appropriate.

+That is, the state was S at epoch N, we competed, and some other thread CAS'd in their own value S' at epoch N+M, which is conceptually ordered after a phandom deletion occuring immediately before it.
+We linearize ourselves at that CAS that successfully installed a record...
+AFTER the deletion, and BEFORE the re-insertion.

+All that to say, if the CAS fails here, either we are migrating, or we consider our CAS a failure by linearizing ourselves to whichever side of the CAS had an item in the bucket.

+### The **replace** operation

-The **replace** and **delete** operations return ⊥ if, when they read the bucket contents, the head pointer is null, or if the top record is a deletion record.
+This operation will return ⊥ if, when they read the bucket contents, the head pointer is null, or if the top record is a deletion record.

-The **replace** and **delete** operations do help with epoch committments if needed.
-The **delete** operation does not mutate any data in the record it replaces, it simply creates an otherwise empty record marked as a deletion, and commits to that.
-Essentially, we treat **delete** as a replace operation, that writes out a record consisting of ⊥.
+However, if the read bucket state otherwise has the `HELP_REMOVE` bit set, **replace** will INSTEAD try to write a deletion record.
+If that succeeds, then we consider the **replace** operation as having come in *after* the deletion, in which case we return ⊥.
+If it fails, then we look at what beat us to the CAS.
+If we see a migration, then we help with the migration and retry.

+Otherwise, we know the deletion happened somehow, in which case we linearize ourselves to CAS where there was a successful deletion.

+Note that, whenever we successfully load a record we might want to replace, we will attempt to help with its write committment.

+## The **remove** operation.

+The **remove** and operation returns ⊥ if, when it reads the bucket contents, the head pointer is null, or if the top record is already deletion record.

+If we see another thread is asking for help with deletion, then we will help, knowing that we plan to linearize ourselves to the CAS that successfully helps with this deletion, but AFTER the deletion occurs.
+That is, if the help bit is ever set before we attempt our own operation, we will return ⊥ (unless we notice a migration and retry before we can confirm that the deletion occured).

+If we are not helping another thread, then we try to write a deletion record some finite number of times before asking for help.
+If we ever fail due to a deletion record being installed by some other thread, then we return failure.

+Once we decide that we need help, then we set the bucket's `HELP_REMOVE` bit via an atomic OR operation.
+The cell we're modifying might have changed since we last looked at it, so we need to check the return value of the atomic OR operation, which shows us the value of the state immediately preceeding our change.

+If we OR'd ourselves into state that already had the `MOVING` flag set, then we consider our request for help to be unsuccessful.
+We help with the migration, then retry the operation.

+If we OR'd ourselves into state that already hat the `HELP_REMOVE` flag set, then we help the other thread, but linearize ourselves to the point where the other thread's remove succeeds, meaning we will return ⊥, because we will linearize ourselves to a point in time where the cell is empty.

+If we OR'd ourselves into a deletion record, then we don't need to help anything, and we can return ⊥.
+No thread provides help if the `HELP_REMOVE` bit is set, but the associated record is a deletion record.

+Then, we attempt one more CAS operation.
+If it succeeds, we managed to help ourselves!

+Otherwise, there are two cases:

+1. The top record is in the state we excepted during our CAS, except that the migration bit is set.
+In this case, our help request is not being serviced; we help with the migration and retry.

+2. Any other case, even if we see a different record with a migration bit set, indicates our deletion was 'helped' and that our deletion was successful!

-Note that the deletion record must also 'help' set the `creation` epoch for any cell that it replaces, to prevent use-after-free bugs (described below).
+Note that, as with all our mutation operations, the **remove** operation must also 'help' set the `creation` epoch for any cell that it replaces, to prevent use-after-free bugs (described below).

 ## The new *view* operation
 As with all our operations, the *view* operation starts by registering a epoch reservation R0 with the memory management system.